interpretation-experiment/gistr-app/README.md

 TODO: test concurrent tests in xvfb, for Travis

-Environment setup (using fish shell with virtualfish):
+Environment setup (using fish shell with virtualfish, calling this instance "shell 1"):

 ```
 git submodule update --init  # to check out the spreadr submodule